 Reaching from the River Nethy to the top of Ben Macdui (Britain’s second highest mountain), it boasts ancient Caledonian pineforest, sweeping moorland, vital wetland and dramatic mountains.

 Loch Garten is the place that ospreys returned to in the 1950s after a period of extinction in the UK - they still return here every spring to breed.
-The Loch Garten Nature Centre (formally the Osprey Centre) has views onto the nest, plus hi-definition remote viewing and our very own osprey webcam.
+The Loch Garten Nature Centre (formally the Osprey Centre) has views onto the nest, plus hi-definition remote viewing.
 Red squirrels, bank voles, crested tits and lots of other woodland birds visit our feeders and our friendly staff will help you have a memorable visit.

 We have a range of nature activities available for families and a programme of events throughout the year, including regular forest guided walks.
 Our shop sells gifts, binoculars, books, wildlife care, sandwiches, ice creams, snacks and hot drinks.